Skip to main content

 Why is it important that I participate?

 This survey is designed to get an accurate picture of the health of the entire community.
 Your participation as a member of this community is crucial to making sure the data is truly representative of our Valley.
 This data will help other organizations to create programs and services to address the identified problems.
-In order to attain accurate information, it is important that we have a diverse group of participants who represent different cities, ages, ethnicities, and more.
+To attain accurate information, it is important that we have a diverse group of participants who represent different cities, ages, ethnicities, and more.
 Make your voice heard—share your story!

 Who funds this survey?